 Be platform agnostic

-Skip platform-specific words like touch, tap, click, and so on.
+Skip device-specific words like touch, tap, click, and so on.
 Make sure your copy makes sense wherever a customer sees it.

 Follow conversational norms over grammar rules